Image source: Umana Medical

 LVAD patients monitoring

-A new research project will embrace the combination of 5G telecommunications technology and AI to offer continuous remote monitoring to seriously ill heart failure patients.
-An increasing number of chronic heart failure patients are receiving Left Ventricular Assist Devices (LVADs) to help them live with their condition, but physicians acknowledge the need to effectively monitor them.
+A new research project will embrace the combination of 5G telecommunications technology and AI to offer continuous remote monitoring to seriously ill heart failure patients, for example those with Left Ventricular Assist Devices (LVADs).

 The group in Mainz combines its comprehensive expertise in cardiovascular and systems medicine research with the application of wearables and apps.
 The app was developed together with IBM and a team of further experts from the Johannes Gutenberg University Mainz (Univ.-Prof. Dr. Matthias Michal, Professor at the Department of Psychosomatic Medicine and Psychotherapy, University Medical Center Mainz and Univ.-Prof. Dr. Dr. Perikles Simon, Professor at Institute for Sports Science, Johannes Gutenberg University Mainz).
 The technology partners IBM, Umana Medical and McRoberts support this innovative project by providing cutting-edge electronic devices and applications for tracking study participants’ health and activity status.
 The Umana T1 Heart Monitor will be used for real-time remote monitoring of vital signs such as heart rhythm and rhythm abnormalities, blood pressure, and respiratory rate.